shailygupta/User-Creation/README.md

 # User-Creation

-Quick script to add admin users to Ubuntu and Redhat instances This was created to quickly work on SRQ0058220
+Quick script to add admin users to Ubuntu and Redhat instances This was created to quickly work on a case

 # Following is still needed
 - Error checking